Republicans look to win back power in Congress, stop Biden | Politics

 - United States

 With the narrowly held House and an evenly split Senate, Democrats could easily see their fragile grasp on power slip as they face a new generation of Republican candidates.
-Charismatic outsiders and populists, many newcomers to public office who have become inspired by Donald Trump, promise to end Biden's once lofty ideas and launch investigations and oversight — even, potentially, impeachment of Biden.
+Among them are political newcomers to public office, including skeptics, deniers of the 2020 election and some extremists inspired by Donald Trump.
+They could bring a new intensity to Capitol Hill with promises to end Biden's once-lofty ideas and launch investigations and oversight — even, potentially, impeachment of Biden.

 Tuesday brings the first major national elections since the Jan.
-6, 2021 attack on the Capitol, and emotions are raw.
-The violent assault on Speaker Nancy Pelosi's husband has stunned many, and federal law enforcement is warning of heightened threats nationwide.
-Biden's party is labouring to hold on by the most tenuous of margins.
+6, 2021, attack on the Capitol, and emotions are raw.
+The violent assault on Speaker Nancy Pelosi's husband has stunned many, and federal law enforcement warned of heightened threats nationwide.
+Biden's party is laboring to hold on by the most tenuous of margins.

 “I do think that this will end up being a period of government that is defined by conflict,” said Brendan Buck, a former top aide to the past two Republican speakers of the House.